- Live in Buffalo

 3 - 5 PM

-Sit outside on the deck and sample wines or craft beers at Buffalo Rock Winery, just east of town, Evelyn's Wine Bar off Central or Hayes Public House across from Buffalo Lake.
+Sit outside on the deck and sample wines or craft beers at Buffalo Rock Winery, just east of town, Evelyn's Wine Bar/Muffy's Basement off Central or Hayes Public House across from Buffalo Lake.
 Whether fruity or robust, dark or light, you will find something to delight your taste buds!

 5 - 7 PM

 Choose from a variety of group-friendly restaurants for dinner.
-The Tavern at Wild Marsh is on beautiful Wild Marsh Golf Course on the south side of Buffalo Lake.
-You can’t beat the view and the menu boasts something for everyone, from steak and seafood to adult macaroni and cheese.
+Love a good cut of prime rib?
+Or make the 22 ounce Bloody Mary your meal!
+Mill Creek Inn is a great place to watch the football game or enjoy outdoor seating in the summer.
 Bunkers of Course on Buffalo Heights Golf Course is located just south of town and has a great burger menu in a more casual setting.
 There are three Mexican restaurants and a sushi/hibachi grill restaurant for those of you on the more daring side!

 See a Buffalo Community Theater production or Buffalo Community Orchestra concert or catch a free concert at Concerts in the Park on Thursday nights all summer long!
 Sit on the shores of Buffalo Lake and enjoy tunes from classical to rock in the outdoor band shell.
 There’s no better way to end a summer day.